Rhoban/onshape-to-robot/README.md

 `dof_head_pitch_inv` will result in a joint named `head_pitch` having the axis inverted with the one from the OnShape assembly.

+## Onshape-to-robot scripts

+Onshape-to-robot provide the following scripts:

+* `onshape-to-robot`: the main script that run the robot import (given a directory containing a `config.json` file, see below)
+* `onshape-to-robot-edit-shape`: a tool that runs OpenSCAD with proper configuration to allow you editing the pure shape approximation of some mesh manually
+* `onshape-to-robot-bullet`: simple test that can run your robot in a simulation once it's imported
+* `onshape-to-robot-clear-cache`: clearing the cache of API requests (used to speed up re-runs)

 ## Installation & requirements

 ### From pip